 Main Viewing Platform

-By far the quickest way to see Ellenborough Falls is from the main viewing platform.
+By far the quickest way to see the waterfall is from the main viewing platform.
 It’s located around 80 metres away from the car park and takes less than a minute to reach.
 After you’ve passed the sheltered picnic tables, you’ll find an obvious path that descends to a wooden viewing platform.
-For such little effort, you’ll be rewarded with sweeping views of Ellenborough Gorge and your first look at this sensational waterfall.
+For such little effort, you’ll be rewarded with sweeping views of Ellenborough Gorge, Manning Valley and your first look at this sensational waterfall.

 This viewing platform provides a stellar vantage point of Ellenborough Falls from near the top of the falls.
 Actually, you’ll be facing the side of the waterfall, but far enough away to see it entirely.
-Here, you’ll get your first glimpse of this powerful waterfall as it forcefully plunges into Ellenborough Gorge.
+Here, you’ll get your first glimpse of this powerful waterfall as it forcefully plunges into Ellenborough Gorge, which forms part of Manning Valley.
 In fact, the run-off from the waterfall forms part of Ellenborough River, which flows through the gorge.
 The pool at the base of the falls is moderately sized, but only a narrow stream fights its way through the gaps in the large scattered boulders, as it flows upstream on the gorge floor.

 Head of Falls Lookout